neo4j-devtools/relate/packages/cli/docs/dbms.md

 ## `relate dbms:upgrade DBMS`

-Upgrade an installed DBMS's version
+Upgrade an installed DBMS to a newer version

 ```
 USAGE